cormacio100/nightblind/README.md

 ### How Does it work

-Currently, this is a fully client-side application where factory is used to retrieve hard-coded data about band members
+Currently, this is a fully client-side application where a factory is used to retrieve hard-coded data about band members.
+A factory is also used to allow users check for available dates to book the band.
+Once an available date is found the user can confirm the booking

 ## Features